S2 9.2 Used Boat Review

 From the start, Slikkers also assembled an experienced crew of builders and sellers from the local area.
 At the time, Holland, Michigan, was the home of Chris Craft as well as Slickcraft and several other smaller powerboat builders.

-The company continues today with a strong crew, managed primarily by Slikkers’ son, David, and other family members.
+The company continues today with a strong crew, managed by Slikkers family members.
 The company personnel helped establish a reputation for good relationships with S2 owners, a reputation which continues, even though the company is no longer in the sailboat business.

 The Boat and Builder

-As its nomenclature suggests, S2 Yachts was one of those few American companies willing to commit to the metric system when the government said it would be a good thing to do.
+As its nomenclature suggests, S2 Yachts was one of those few U.S. companies willing to commit to the metric system when the government said it would be a good thing to do.
 The 9.2 stands for 9.2 meters, as with the company’s other boats (7.3, 7.9, 10.3, etc.).
-S2 stuck with the classification for a long time, only advertising the 9.2 as the S2 30 after it had been in production for years (not to be confused with the later S2 30 designed by Graham & Schlageter).
+S2 stuck with the classification for a long time, only advertising the 9.2 as the S2 30 after it had been in production for years—not to be confused with the later S2 30 designed by Graham & Schlageter.

 The 9.2 was designed by Arthur Edmunds, who was S2’s “in-house” designer.
 Beginning in 1981, S2 built a number of racing-oriented cruisers designed by the Chicago naval architects Scott Graham and Eric Schlageter, but all of the earlier cruising boats were done by Edmunds.
 Edmunds also contributed engineering and design detail to Graham & Schlageter’s hull designs.